davdar/maam/writeup/pldi15.markdown

 [^1]:
     We use a CPS representation and a single store in our implementation.
-    This requires `Time`, which is generic to the language, to take `Call` as a paramter rather than `Exp × KAddr`.
+    This requires `Time`, which is generic to the language, to take `Call` as a parameter rather than `Exp × KAddr`.

-Our implementation is publically available and can be installed as a cabal package by executing:
+Our implementation is publicly available and can be installed as a cabal package by executing:
 `````align````````````````````````````````````````
 cabal install maam
 ``````````````````````````````````````````````````